Starfield COEX Mall: Plazas

 The mall features five plazas: the Central Plaza, Live Plaza, Millennium Plaza, Asem Plaza, and Airport Plaza.

 Starfield Library (Byeolmadang Doseogwan)

 The library has 50,000 books, 600 magazines, and offers e-books.
 In addition, it serves as an event center, intended to host talk shows with authors, lectures with intellectuals and personalities, and concerts.
 Contrary to popular belief, not all the books on display are real.
 Books on higher shelves or on shelves that cannot be reached are decorative.

+The library featured in the series Record of Youth (2020) starring Park Bo-gum and garnered increased attention from viewers.